 Increasing the leverage ratio shows the company's high need for fresh funds, besides the high value of leverage also reveals the company's dependence on debt which can create risks for the survival of the company.
 The more frequent and increasing company leverage, the more market assumptions that conclude that companies have a high dependence on debt and the higher the risk of investment.
-Increasing debt position is considered as a step back for management because it will affect the existence of the company and enlarge the company's risk of experiencing distress has triggered negative sentiment which has led to a decline in the disclosure of Corporate Social Responsibility (CSR) in manufacturing enterprises on the Indonesia Stock Exchange.
+Increasing debt position is considered as a step back for management because it will affect the existence of the company and enlarge 32 company's risk of experiencing distress has triggered negative sentiment which has led to a decline in the disclosure of Corporate Social Responsibility (CSR) in manufacturing enterprises on the Indonesia Stock Exchange.
 Agency theory explains that the more the level of leverage will reduce the level of disclosure of CSR carried out by the company so as not to be the spotlight of debt collectors (debtholders).
 The outcomes of this study are in line with the research's outcomes from Nurizza et al., (2017) which states that Leverage (DER) has a positive and there is no outstanding effect on Corporate Social Responsibility (CSR).

 The test outcomes on hypothesis 3 state that SIZE significantly positive effect on CSR, then hypothesis 3 is accepted.
 These results are evident from the SIZE regression coefficient with a positive direction amounting to 0.012 and a significance rate of 0,000 where the value itself is far smaller compared to the outstanding level of 0.05.
-Firm size (SIZE) has a positive effect significantly towards Corporate Social Responsibility (CSR) means that any increase that occurs in the company's measurement or the whole assets owned by the CSR activities carried out by the company will also be more widespread and increasing.
+Firm size (SIZE) has a positive effect significantly towards Corporate Social Responsibility (CSR) means that any increase that occurs in the company's measurement or the whole assets owned by the CSR actives carried out by the company will also be more widespread and increasing.
 The size of the company is reflected in the size of the company's total assets, where the high number of assets owned provides evidence of the company's reliability.
 Besides that, companies with large assets have good working stability and able to generate higher profits because of the many resources owned.
 This is related to agency theory, where big companies with greater organizational costs will disclose wider information to reduce the agency's spent.
-In addition, large companies are issuers that are widely highlighted, greater disclosure is a reduction in political costs as a manifestation of corporate social responsibility (Sembiring, 2005).
-The outcomes of the study are in accordance with the results of research conducted by Ni Ketut & Ida Bagus (2016) which stated that the company's measure has a positive and significant impact on Corporate Social Responsibility (CSR).
+In a companies with greater organizational costs will disclose wider information to reduce the agency's spent.
+In a companies are issuers that are widely highlighted, greater disclosure is a reduction in political costs as a manifestation of corporate social responsibility (Sembiring, 2005).
+The outcomes of the study are in accordance with a positive and significant impact on Corporate Social Responsibility (CSR).